ChrisTimbol/SneakerAPI/README.md

 Combines several sneaker  releases dates, image, name from other sites into one api using playwright to web scrape

 ## Motivation
-I built this project to learn more about web scraping and hopefully monetize it some day.
+I built this project to learn more about web scraping, while doing that this project turned into building an api from it and I just so happened to learn more about back end development.

 ## What I Learned
 - How to use playwright
 - handling package.json packages , removing and updating.
 - playwright codegen is such an easy way to find selectors
 - send data to mongodb
+- pull data from mongodb w/ client w/o mongoose
 - uploading to heroku with build packs
+- create an api

 ## Framework/Libraries used
  Built with